urbanopt/geojson-modelica-translator/docs/developer_resources.rst

         * `pyenv <https://github.com/pyenv/pyenv>`_ and `the virtualenv plugin <https://github.com/pyenv/pyenv-virtualenv>`_ work together nicely for Linux/Mac machines
         * `virtualenv <https://virtualenv.pypa.io/en/latest/>`_
         * `miniconda <https://docs.conda.io/projects/miniconda/en/latest/>`_
 * For developers, dependency management is through `Poetry`_.
-Installation is accomplished by running :code:`pip install poetry`.
+Poetry can be acquired by running :code:`pip install poetry`.
     * If you haven't already installed a virtual environment, Poetry will automatically create a simplified environment for your project.
-* Move to the GMT root directory and run :code:`poetry install`
+* Move to the GMT root directory and run :code:`poetry install` to install the dependencies.
 * Verify that everything is installed correctly by running :code:`poetry run pytest -m 'not compilation and not simulation and not dymola'`.
 This will run all the unit and integration tests.
 * Follow the instructions below to install pre-commit.
 * To test pre-commit and building the documentation, you can run

 .. code-block::

-    poetry install
     poetry run pytest -m 'not compilation and not simulation and not dymola' --doctest-modules -v --cov-report term-missing --cov .

 The tests should all pass assuming the libraries, Docker, and all dependencies are installed correctly on your computer.
 Also, there will be a set